 Vegan cooking can be a rewarding experience if you are all set with the right list of ingredients.
-Normally, thickening sauces and other recipes call for gelatine and butter and sometimes, even milk, but with vegan cooking, these are not viable.
-Fortunately, there are plenty of other tasty alternatives that one can resort to when it comes to thickening those vegan stews and sauces.
+Normally, thickening sauces and other recipes call for gelatine, butter, and sometimes even milk, but these are not viable with vegan cooking.
+Fortunately, plenty of other tasty alternatives can be used when thickening those vegan stews and sauces.

-There are several ways to thicken vegan recipes that are available in your kitchen cupboards.
-Nuts, arrowroot powder, and coconut flour are some of the many ingredients used to thicken both savory recipes and desserts.
+Several ways to thicken vegan recipes are available in your kitchen cupboards.
+Nuts, arrowroot powder, and coconut flour are some ingredients thickening savory recipes and desserts.
 Other thickening agents include dates, oats, beans, and flax seeds.

 15 Ways to Thicken Vegan Recipes

-Cooking vegan food does not need to be an ordeal that sends you down in a downward spiral.
+Cooking vegan food does not need to be an ordeal that sends you in a downward spiral.
 It should be a pleasurable experience and must be enjoyed every step of the way.

 Various nuts, such as cashew nuts, contain large quantities of starch that help with thickening sauces.
 Cashews are also packed with a lot of flavors, which contributes to the sauce’s overall taste.
-The fat content of the cashew also helps in improving the consistency of the dish.
+The fat content of the cashews also helps to improve the consistency of the dish.

 Raw food lovers like to snack on dates.
 Dates are powerhouses of energy.
 Dates are increasingly used in desserts not just as a thickening agent but also to add sweetness and flavor to the dish.

 It is recommended to soak dates overnight before you blitz them for use in your vegan recipe the next day.
 However, do not fret if you have forgotten to soak them the previous night.
 Pour boiled water and let it sit for 15 minutes before you use it.

 Arrowroot powder is widely used to thicken soups and sauces.
 You can also use it to thicken stews and gravies.
 By simply making a slurry of arrowroot powder, you can use them in your vegan dishes.
 Add some water to the powder to make the slurry, or alternately, you can also use non-dairy milk and whisk it until it is smooth.